The structure of almost Abelian Lie algebras

 If the vector space $\mathbf{V}$ is endowed with a topology then the continuous counterpart of the system can be considered as well,

-Thus an almost Abelian Lie algebra is also a stationary linear dynamical system, and the study of its algebraic properties yields to the understanding of the dynamics.
-Again, linear dynamical systems may be considered a textbook subject as they are usually solved in terms of matrix algebra.
-But things are not as trivial when the operator $\mbox{T}$ is not diagonalizable, or $\mathbf{V}$ is infinite dimensional, or when $\F$ is neither $\mathbb{R}$ nor $\mathbb{C}$.
+Thus, an almost Abelian Lie algebra is also a stationary linear dynamical system, and the study of its algebraic properties yields to the understanding of the dynamics.
+Linear dynamical systems are well understood and solved in terms of matrix algebra.
+But things are not as trivial when $\mathbf{V}$ is infinite dimensional, or when $\F$ is neither $\mathbb{R}$ nor $\mathbb{C}$.
 Matrix tools such as determinants, traces and transpositions need not exist.
 Moreover, even advanced methods like canonical forms (e.g., Jordan or Frobenius) become non-trivial issues and need not exist.
 No reference can be made to the spectral theory of Hilbert space operators because $\mathbf{V}$ is merely a vector space.
 And even in the simplest case of a real or complex finite dimensional diagonalizable matrix $\mbox{T}$ many algebraic aspects need to be described explicitly and in a systematic manner.

-The smallest (in terms of dimensions) almost Abelian Lie algebra is the only (up to isomorphism) non-Abelian Lie algebra of dimension 2, which is the Lie algebra $\mathbf{ax\!+\!b}_\F$ of the group of affine transformations on the real line.
+The smallest (in terms of dimensions) almost Abelian Lie algebra is the only (up to isomorphism) non-Abelian Lie algebra of dimension 2, which is the Lie algebra $\mathbf{ax\!+\!b}_\F$ of the group of affine transformations on the $\F$-line.
 This algebra can be described in a basis $\{e_0,e_1\}$ with relations $[e_0,e_1]=e_1$, i.e., $\ad_{e_0}=\id$.
-In dimension 3 the almost Abelian Lie algebras are the non-Abelian solvable Bianchi algebras $\mbox{Bi}(\mbox{II})$-$\mbox{Bi}(\mbox{VII})$ ($\mbox{Bi}(\mbox{I})$ is Abelian and $\mbox{Bi}(\mbox{VIII})$ and $\mbox{Bi}(\mbox{IX})$ are simple, so we will not consider them here) which were first classified for $\F=\mathbb{R}$ by Bianchi \cite{Bianchi1898} (see \cite{Glas2014} for a more modern and elegant approach).
+In dimension 3 the almost Abelian Lie algebras are the non-Abelian solvable Bianchi algebras $\mbox{Bi}(\mbox{II})$-$\mbox{Bi}(\mbox{VII})$ ($\mbox{Bi}(\mbox{I})$ is Abelian and $\mbox{Bi}(\mbox{VIII})$ and $\mbox{Bi}(\mbox{IX})$ are simple, so we will not consider them here) which were first classified for $\F=\mathbb{R}$ by Bianchi \cite{Bia98} (see \cite{GKKL14} for a more modern and elegant approach).
 The classification corresponds to the similarity classes of $2\times2$ matrices $\ad_{e_0}$.
 The most prominent of them is the nilpotent Heisenberg algebra $\mathbf{H}_\F$ which arises from the canonical commutation relations in quantum mechanics,